michaelfranz/dacrew/README.md

   comments.
 - Uses an in-memory queue so expensive LLM evaluations are processed one at a time.
-- FastAPI server exposing an endpoint to enqueue evaluations.
+- FastAPI server exposing an endpoint to enqueue evaluations and manages a background worker for processing tasks.

 ## Getting started